Terminology: Ligatures

 (Traditional English)

-Capital letter "P" with a raised upright.
-Lowercase letter "p" with a raised upright.
+A capital letter “P” and a lowercase letter “p” with a raised upright

 Ðð